 2016: Walmart acquires Jet.com for $3.3 billion in an attempt to focus their online strategies towards a younger, city-dwelling audience.
 Four years later, Walmart announced it would be discontinuing the Jet.com brand, indicating the acquisition was “critical to accelerating our omni strategy."

 2018: Walmart partners with Google backed startup company Deliv in another attempt to compete with Amazon's grocery delivery solutions.
-Less than a year later, Deliv dissolves the partnership, with sources claiming Walmart was unable to process orders quickly enough.
-Walmart would eventually develop their own proprietary delivery solution known as Spark.
+Less than a year later, Deliv dissolves the partnership, with sources claiming the retailer was unable to process orders quickly enough.

 For another, Walmart has a seller vetting process which isn't just notoriously slow.
-It can also be confusing and intricate, with merchants sometimes waiting well within excess of a month before receiving confirmation of their approval.
-And if you have yet to exceed customer expectations on Shopify (by whatever vague yardstick Walmart will use), you may find exclusively selling through their omnichannel strategy to be an uphill battle.
+It can also be confusing and intricate, with merchants sometimes waiting well within excess of a month before even receiving approval.
+And if you have yet to exceed customer expectations on Shopify, you may find exclusively selling through Walmart Marketplace to be an uphill battle.

 We're fully aware that eCommerce isn't just a highly competitive landscape by default.
 In many ways, it needs to be.
 It's still relatively young compared to its physical counterpart; a counterpart which Walmart's proved highly adept in dominating.
 What we're suggesting is to review the options that make sense for your brand growth.

 Piggybacking on Walmart's shoulders can get you there—but it comes at a certain price.
 Just make certain the price is to your advantage.

 Looking to grow your Shopify store through Walmart?
 We can help.
 Find out more at Color More Lines